 The increases on the GMP element of your pension depend on the date you reach State Pension age.
-If Pension Increase Exchange applies to part of your pension, this part won't increase.
+If Pension Increase Exchange (PIE) applies to part of your pension, this part won't increase (see page 8 for more on PIE).